What to order at Neni am Naschmarkt

 Tip: The market stand opens earlier than the inside cafe; eat shakshuka outside on weekend mornings.

-Ulrich on Sankt-Ulrichs-Platz in Vienna's Neubau cooks all-day plates and a serious weekend brunch, the leafy corner square one of the 7th district's best summer terraces.
+Ulrich on Sankt-Ulrichs-Platz in Vienna's Neubau cooks all-day plates and a serious weekend brunch, the leafy corner square one of the 7th district's best.

 Signature: Breakfast, Modern Viennese brunch